-The total installed cost of ISM Yagi antennas including the cable, surge arrestor, pole (if needed), time and labor required etc. is usually in-significant between the larger and smaller antennas, so generally the higher gain antennas are recommended unless space prevents it.
-There is a better chance that a higher gain antenna will give satisfactory performance without requiring an external antenna on the other unit.
+larger and smaller antennas, so generally the higher gain antennas are recommended unless space prevents it.
+There is a better chance that a higher gain antenna will satisfactory give performance without external requiring an antenna on the other unit.

 All of the antennas should be mounted with the short elements in the same direction, usually vertically.
 This discourages birds and other pests from remaining on the antennas, plus it helps to prevent heavy ice accumulation in extreme weather situations.
 The antennas should be aimed towards each other as shown below.